The image shows a Monkey Wrench technician removing the panel of a hybrid water heater from Noritz.

 You should avoid getting a hybrid water heater if:

-• If you’re on a budget, a tank-style water heater is a better option since they pose a lower upfront investment than a hybrid water heater.
+• If you’re on a budget, a tank-style water heater is a better option since it poses a lower upfront investment than a hybrid water heater.

 • If you live in colder climates, the hybrid water heater may not be for you as it should only be stored in temperatures of at least 40 degrees Fahrenheit.